 of Market and Tuscarawas.

-received by the Clerk of Courts.
-The date received shall count as day number
+the sale is received by the Clerk of Courts.
+The date received shall count as day number one.

-one.
-The Sheriff of Stark County has no legal or statutory authority to grant
+The Sheriff of Stark County has no legal or statutory authority to grant any extension of payment.

-strictly an outside appraisal.
-People may still be living in these homes so you
+Appraisals are strictly an outside appraisal.
+People may still be living in these homes so you CANNOT

-Method of Bidding: All bidding is done in person on the day of the sale,
+Method of Bidding: Bidding is done in person on the day of the sale,

-there are NO PHONE BIDS, NO MAIL IN BIDS, AND NO ONLINE BIDS.
-All bidding
+there are NO PHONE BIDS, NO MAIL IN BIDS, AND NO ONLINE BIDS. (with the exception of the plaintiff) All bidding

 will be in minimum increments of $100.00.